Frustrated man with head on laptop keyboard

 Heads-up: Google is not your ideal customer and is never going to buy from you.

-You can have the best-optimised and highest-ranking piece of content, but if it doesn’t give your human audience what they need, it’s never going to work for you.
+You can have the best-optimised and highest-ranking piece of content, but if it doesn’t give your human audience what they need, it’s never going to convert.

 This is why you should always write for your human audience first and optimise for Google.